-Sometimes we will embed content in our pages that we don't control or operate, such as social media: Facebook, Twitter, and YouTube.
+Sometimes we will embed content in learning Space that we don't control or operate, such as social media: Facebook, Twitter, and YouTube.
 When you interact with these elements, which are clearly marked, you've not interacted with our website but the service embedded.

-Except as we have explained above, we will not publish or disclose any personal data about you to other external enquirers or organisations unless you have asked us to do so or have consented to it, or unless it is in your vital interests to do so (e.g. in an emergency situation).
+We will not publish or disclose any personal data about you to other external enquirers or organisations unless you have asked us to do so or have consented to it, or unless it is in your vital interests to do so.

-Data collected through contact forms, feedback and queries will be held only for the period for which that data is being processed, not exceeding 7 years, unless stated otherwise.
+Data will be held only for the period for which that data is being processed, not exceeding 7 years.

 Cookies are text files containing small amounts of information, which are downloaded to your device when you visit a website - if your browser preferences allow it.